matrixds/tools/README.md

 * Teaching a data science or machine learning course
 * Giving a MOOC or tutorial
-* Custom Enviroments for a specific project
+* Custom enviroments for a specific project

 When building your own image use this tree to guide your decision.
 All munge/modeling images are built off a base image called **Agent Smith (asmith)**.